kailash-manasarovar/statement/docs/index.md

 ### Why Dénia?

 I love Dénia.
+I had many friends there and I sang in the International Choir for years.
+Studying the piano at the conservatory was an enormous privilege.

 ![Denia](content/images/denia.avif)

-It is a special place and I have enjoyed living there over the years on three separate occasions.
+It is a special, magical place.

 I returned in 2022 after being away, but always felt Dénia was my special safe place.
 I had no idea that I had been targeted by criminals and porn gangs in Dénia since 2006.
 I had no idea of the ugly underbelly of this place, and the culture, and how women and children are particularly unsafe, even at public learning establishments.